For consumers For business

 Before we celebrate the Black-owned brands leading the way with both creativity and sustainability, it’s important to understand the context: the modern fashion industry is built on racist and colonial systems, which harm Black people around the world.

-“A lot of us feel like we’re in last resort territory,” Loach says, “and we need to take drastic action on these issues.”
+“A lot of us feel like we’re in last resort territory,” Loach said, “and we need to take drastic action on these issues.”

 This call to action encapsulates the intersectionality and importance of this work in society as a whole—and specifically within the fashion industry.
 With the rise of globalisation and growth of a global economy, supply chains became increasingly complex and international, shifting the growth of fibres, the manufacturing of textiles, and the construction of garments to areas with cheaper labour.
 Increased consumption via fast fashion and micro trends continues to fuel the production of inexpensive clothing, keeping prices down by outsourcing production to low and middle-income countries (LMICs) such as Guatemala, Bangladesh, and Mexico.